Pinterest Pixel

 Avoiding Common Pitfalls in Date Formatting

-Avoiding common pitfalls in date formatting is crucial to prevent data discrepancies.
-I always ensure that Excel is set to recognize dates in the correct regional format.
+Avoiding common pitfalls in date formatting is important to preventing data discrepancies.
+I always make sure that Excel is set to recognize dates in the correct regional format.
 By going to File > Options > Advanced and scrolling down to the section titled ‘When calculating this workbook’.
 Check ‘Use 1904 date system’.

 yyyymmdd format